lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

 We create a new instance of the `MeshData` class that define the vertices and the indices of a triangle.
-We also cerate a model with a unique identifier, which will be used later on to link entities with the associated model.
+We also create a model with a unique identifier, which will be used later on to link entities with the associated model.
 In addition, we have modified `init` signature by returning `InitData` which basically just contains the list of models
 that we want to load: